cooperrc/engineering-dynamics/_sources/syllabus.md

     Students will follow all University regulations concerning the final exam.

-### Note on grading and quizzes

-I will regrade the entire assignment if you ask for points on an individual question in the homeworks/quizzes/projects.
-The grade may go up or down.

-It is *your* responsibility to make sure your answers are correct.
-Use the textbook and class notes for the quizzes and exams.

-There are no extensions or rescheduling for quizzes.
-If you have an extreme circumstance due to family or medical emergency that requires rescheduling you must send documentation to me (Prof. Cooper) within 12 hours of the passing quiz.

 ### Students with Disabilities

 The University of Connecticut is committed to protecting the rights of